 - 1. The district may report a crime committed by a child with a disability to appropriate authorities, and such action will not constitute a change of the student's placement. - 2.
 The superintendent shall ensure that copies of the special education and disciplinary records of a student with disabilities are transmitted for consideration to the appropriate authorities to whom a crime is reported.

 CORPORAL PUNISHMENT

 Corporal punishment is any act of physical force upon a student for the purpose of punishing that student.
-Corporal punishment of any student by any district employee is strictly forbidden.
+The Gouverneur Central School District prohibits the use of corporal punishment, aversive interventions, and seclusion.